 - 1 cup granulated sugar

-- 1 teaspoon vanilla extract or 1 tablespoon vanilla sugar
+- 1 teaspoon vanilla extract or seeds from 1/4 vanilla bean

 - 5 ounces bittersweet chocolate